-Remove gear housing cover (item #8) from gear housing (item #18) by unscrewing five remaining capscrews (items #29).
+6. Remove gear housing cover (item #8) from gear housing (item #18) by unscrewing five remaining capscrews (item#29).
 Place capscrew into two tapped holes of cover and tighten.
 This will pull the cover loose from gear housing.

-Remove cover gasket (item #45) and pull shaft (item #22), with gear attached, and spacer (item #70) from gear housing.
+Remove cover gasket (item #45) and pull shaft (item #22), with gear attached, and thrust washer (item #70) from gear housing.